-Wrockwardine Wood Infant School and Oakengates Nursery Federation Mobile and smart technology
+Mobile and smart technology

-Please see our policy on the safe use of mobile and smart technology in the school/nursery.
+- 315. Please see our policy on the safe use of mobile and smart technology. - 316.
 We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks.
 This access means some children, while at our setting sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.